top of page

 Our subconscious is more accessible and malleable than the unconscious mind.
 In Books of secrets, famous Indian guru, and author, Osho, compares the mind to a garden and thoughts to seeds which can either grow flowers or weeds.
 And this perfectly sums up the interchange between the conscious mind and the subconscious.
 The subconscious represents a fertile soil which could grow a beautiful garden, and the conscious mind represents a gardener who plants different types of seeds.
 Therefore, all beliefs, memories, habits, and patterns stored in the subconscious are subject to change.
 This makes the subconscious a powerful tool to harness for personal improvement and self-mastery.
 Hence why a healthy mindset facilitates the wealth and success creation process.

-Just like the rain washes up our plastic trash into the sea where it accumulates and continues to endanger aquatic species, so does the mind amass negative and destructive emotions, some completely repressed and others still apparent in our habits, that pollute our thought process, and communication with others.
+Just like the rain washes up our plastic trash into the sea where it accumulates and continues to endanger aquatic species, so does the mind amass negative and destructive emotions, some completely repressed and others still apparent in our habits, that pollute our thought process, and affect communication with others.
 Proactive solutions are promptly needed for both scenarios.
 To reprogram our subconscious, self-help authors and life coaches suggest effective methods to start shifting our consciousness in a more positive and clean direction, one day at a time.
-Some of these methods include meditation, conceptual thinking, journaling, manifestation, relaxation coupled with visualization, and repetitive actions such as affirmations, inspirational self-talk and uplifting daily routines.
-By releasing the trauma from our unconscious mind and reprogramming our subconscious mind, we become healthier and more empowered individuals.
+Some of these methods include meditation and visualization, conceptual positive thinking, journaling, aligning energy for manifestation, and repetitive actions such as affirmations, inspirational self-talk and uplifting daily routines.
+By releasing the trauma from our unconscious mind through reprogramming our subconscious mind, we become healthier and more empowered individuals.

 Recent Posts